oneeve8/kobble-data/content/problems.md

 After I copied my items into another track, I just deleted that folder and the   duplicate items.

 Okay I am going to try to duplicate what happened
 1. First of all, I’m trying to drag and drop items I already created into my Aristotle folder in Edit mode.
-It does not work.
+Since I thought you said that it can be donIt does not work.
 I opened the folder so it has the plus sign, went into edit mode and tried to drag and drop a file into it.
-The items just move, it does not drop it into the fo
+The items just move, it does not drop it into the folder.
 ***